 - Influence of simulators and task trainers on clinical outcomes and patient safety

-Faculty researchers at UMCSC represent multiple departments and specialty practices, which provides the Center with breadth and depth in its assessment of simulation technologies for diverse and variable medical applications.
+Faculty researchers at CSC represent multiple departments and specialty practices, which provides the Center with breadth and depth in its assessment of simulation technologies for diverse and variable medical applications.
 Research is also conducted in collaboration with government institutions and other medical centers throughout the United States.
-The faculty and staff of the the UMCSC also work collaboratively with members of industry to design and develop simulators for medical education and task specific clinical skills.
-The UMCSC also supports research and development projects specific to engineering, computer science, and biomedical science, and simulation-based education beyond the medical field.
+The faculty and staff of the the CSC also work collaboratively with members of industry to design and develop simulators for medical education and task specific clinical skills.
+The CSC also supports research and development projects specific to engineering, computer science, and biomedical science, and simulation-based education beyond the medical field.

 Through its research program, CSC has created several unique products for simulation including the Michigan Standard Simulation Experience Scale (MiSSES) and the Simulator Value Index (SVI) Tool.
 These products are available for free to anyone within the medical simulation community.
 The CSC only asks the designated citation is used when adapting either tool